jpotter80/data-pipeline/README.md

    OPENAI_API_KEY=your_openai_api_key
    ```

-5. Ensure PostgreSQL is installed and running on your system.

 ## Usage

-1. Place your CSV file in the `dataset` directory.
-The name of the CSV file (without extension) will be used as the database name.
+1. Place your CSV file(s) in the `dataset` directory.
+The name of the first CSV file (alphabetically) will be used as the database name.

 2. Run the main script:
    ```